Dynamics and Rigidity through the Lens of Circles: Representation rigidity of Kleinian groups

 \subsection{Rigidity via boundary maps on the limit set}

 We now present a stronger version that applies to any discrete faithful representation $\rho\in \rdi$ admitting a boundary map.
 By a boundary map, we mean a $\rho$-equivariant continuous embedding $f: \La\to \hc$; it is unique when it exists.
-If both $\Ga$ and $\rho(\Ga)$ are geometrically finite and $\rho$ is type preserving\footnote{That is, it maps loxodromic (resp. parabolic) elements to loxodromic (resp. parabolic) elements.}, then $\rho$ admits a boundary map, as shown by Tukia.
+If both $\Ga$ and $\rho(\Ga)$ are geometrically finite and $\rho$ is type preserving\footnote{That is, it maps loxodromic (resp., parabolic) elements to loxodromic (resp., parabolic) elements.}, then $\rho$ admits a boundary map, as shown by Tukia.
 Unlike the boundary map of a quasiconformal deformation, which extends to all of $\hc$, this map is defined only on $\La$ in general.
+See Figure \ref{boundarymap} for a schematic illustration of such a boundary map on the limit set.

 In joint work with Kim, we obtained the following topological rigidity criterion, formulated in terms of the union $\La_f$ of all circular slices of $\La$ that are mapped to circles by $f$ (see \eqref{lf}). \begin{theorem}[Topological criterion \cite{KO_rigidity}] Let $\Ga$ be a Kleinian group such that $\Omega$ has at least two components.
 Let $\rho\in \rdi$ and $f:\La\to \hc$ be its boundary map.
 Suppose that neither $\La$ nor $f(\Lambda)$ is contained in a circle.
 Then